Jibbedi/turnpro-in-graphql/why-graphql/why-graphql.md

 ### REST

 It seems like it would be better that the clients wouldn't need a custom endpoint.
-But we can't just return all the data we have.
+But we can't just return all the data we have for everyone, right?.
 We're trying to be efficient and fast here.
 So what if we created a couple of small APIs that each return only a small subset of our data instead?

 Now if you've heard of REST this might sound familiar to you.